 Writing songs is the process of discovering sound, melody, and lyrics that harmoniously complement each other.
 With this in mind, here are 10 tips on composing music:

 Songwriters may often ask themselves, “What makes a song great?”
 The answer to that question can make the difference between a mediocre song and an amazing song.
 This is not a new topic it has been written about by many experts in the industry.
 Trying to unravel the right formula is a lot like hitting a moving target.
 Taste change, technology changes making it difficult to nail down the right formula.

 An earworm is best described as a catchy piece of music that continually repeats through a person’s mind after it is no longer playing.
 There are several phases describing an earworm.
 These descriptions include musical imagery repetition, involuntary musical imagery, and stuck song syndrome.
 It is most common for musicians and people with OCD to suffer from earworm attacks.
 An earworm involves a small portion of a song, a hook.
 That auditory portion is equal to the memory capacity of the victim’s auditory short-term memory.

 The Learn How to Write Songs website has many tools to help stimulate songwriting ideas.
 Here is a collection of those tool in one single post.
 Keep in mind these tools were not created to automatically write a song for you, they were created to help songwriters acquire ideas to help write a song.
 Sometimes all that is needed is a simple idea to get started.

 Here is a technique you can use to create and write melodies.
-All you need is a few everyday items to compose an unlimited number of melody ideas.
-This will help you when you need to generate new melody ideas.
-Here is what you will need to get started:
+Using a few everyday items you can get unlimited melody ideas.
+This will help you when you need an extra boost of idea.
+Here is what you will need: